Skip to main content

 Recommended Videos

-The first step to flying with alcohol is to remember to leave the open bottles behind.
+The first step when flying with alcohol is to remember to leave the open bottles behind.
 Alcohol going on a plane must be unopened and in its original packaging.
 Whether you check your bags or prefer carry-on luggage, you need to make sure those bottles are safe and secure for the trip.
-Here are our suggestions for packing your own beer and wine for travel and the important Transportation Security Administration (TSA) and Federal Aviation Administration (FAA) rules to keep in mind.
+Here are our suggestions for packing your own beer and wine for travel, as well as the important Transportation Security Administration (TSA) and Federal Aviation Administration (FAA) rules to keep in mind.

 Waiting at the airport